Living life aboard a sailboat sure sounds like a fun adventure, but the big question is this: How to make money while sailing around the world?

 The good news is this.
 If you’re entrepreneurial, have some skills, and a lot of drive and motivation, anything is possible.
 There are sailors everywhere making an income while world sailing.

-I decided to get some answers to this question by interviewing two women who successful quit their 9-5 jobs and learned how to make money while sailing the world.
+I decided to get some answers to this question by interviewing two women who successfully quit their 9-5 jobs and learned how to make money while sailing around the world.